 And, I love the way we learn about strangers in conversation: in snippets and bits and odd elocutions, in half-formed images and conjecture.
 Within this chaotic mash-up we might begin to see how they story their own lives.

 I think writing is about creating a shifting, open space and a certain quality of silence.

 My work tends to be written in the style we tell our own stories to ourselves; in gaps and lapses, leaping from a present moment to a past and back again, an impressionistic trajectory in search of a narrative.
 My exploration of character pre-supposes a yearning and the struggle for a personal mythology.
 My work is about people in search of their own narratives and my stories do not help them to clarify one.

-I live in North Carolina with Mr. Zip, the cat.
+I live in Greensboro, NC with Mr. Zip, the cat.
 I’m co-owner of Scuppernong Books.